 How Secure Are Public Wi-Fi Hotspots?

 With numerous companies falling victim to cyber-crime in recent months, everyone seems to be talking about high profile security breaches.
 Reassuringly, these very breaches seem to be inspiring other businesses to go the extra mile to protect their data.
 However, many companies overlook the risks associated with public Wi-Fi hotspots, which can make it incredibly easy for hackers to access important data.
+In this post, we discuss how secure public Wi-Fi hotspots really are.

 Whether you’re in a coffee shop or a hotel, you may assume your data is safe when you connect to the Wi-Fi networks provided, but in reality, hackers may be able to track your every move and steal your information.
 Thankfully, there are ways in which you can protect yourself.